 Several major US airlines offer direct flights from the US to Scotland that land at either Glasgow Airport or Edinburgh Airport.
 You can also fly direct from the US to Inverness Airport, located in the Highland region of Scotland.

 Glasgow and Edinburgh are both reachable via train services from London, and can also be easily accessed from other English towns and cities.

 Once you’ve arrived in Scotland, you can travel around the country using its 4 main train stations: Edinburgh Waverley Station, Glasgow Central Station, Inverness Station, and Aberdeen Station.
 There are 5 railway routes that connect all of these train stations: the East Coast Mainline, the West Coast Mainline, the Highland Mainline, the West Highland Line, and the Borders Railway Line.
 The different routes can help you access the highlights and parts of Scotland that you want to see, with some areas that are only accessible by train.

 HOW TO GET TO THE SCOTTISH HIGHLANDS

 The Scottish Highlands is a massive, mountainous region in northwest Scotland.
 It covers nearly 10,000 square miles and is full of some of Scotland’s most stunning scenery.
 With so much beauty on display, a visit to the Highlands is an unforgettable, romantic experience.
-Walker’s Speyside home where the majority of the country’s Whisky is distilled.
+Walker’s Speyside home is a special sub-region of the Highlands, where the majority of the country's Whisky is distilled.